Guide: How to Easily Turn Your AMD Radeon 6950 into a 6970

 In case of an error (which is what happened to me), such as an ID mismatch or "Could not erase ROM", you can try this fix:

 - Unpack the Winflash download onto your desktop in a folder called "winflash"

 - Save the 6970 BIOS in your Winflash folder and name it "unlock.bin

 - Right click the entry and select "Run as Administrator"

-- Type "atiwinflash -unlockrom 0" <-- the 0 means first adapter, if you have multiple cards, physically uninstall all but the one you want to flash
+- Type "atiwinflash -unlockrom 0" and press enter.
+The "0" refers to the first adapter.
+If you have multiple cards, physically remove all but the one you want to flash

 - Type "atiwinflash -f -p 0 unlock.bin"